How Often Should I Change My Furnace Filters?

 Generally speaking, most furnace filter manufacturers estimate that you should change your furnace filter every three months.
 However, this is only a general guideline.
 The frequency at which you should change your filters depends a lot on your household, and every household is different.
 For example, if you’re going on winter vacation and your heat is going to be turned off while you’re gone, you may not need to change your filters for a while since your furnace filters won’t be doing any work.

 However, there are several factors that may require you to change your furnace filters more often.
 Keep in mind that a lot also depends on the type of furnace filters you are using and their thickness.
-The following are some of the different factors that can result in the need to change your furnace filters more frequently.
+In the infographic below, you’ll see some of the different factors that can result in the need to change your furnace filters more frequently.
 Once reviewed, continue reading below as we delve into each point:

 - You have pets – If you have pets, then you’re going to need to change your furnace filters more often.
 Pets have a lot of hair and dander that can get into the air and that can contribute to the buildup of debris and contaminants on your furnace filters.
 If you have one pet, then you should change your filter every two months.
 If you have more than one pet, you may need to change your filter every 30 to 45 days.

 - You have allergies – If you have allergies and are sensitive to dust and other contaminants, then you’ll want to change your filter on a monthly basis to make sure that you preserve your home’s air quality.
 Even if there are no other factors contributing to the need to replace your filters every month, doing so will help ensure that the quality of your home’s air doesn’t drop.

 - You smoke – Smoking inside your home can result in the buildup of dust and other contaminants.
 If there’s only one smoker in your home, then changing the filter every two months should suffice.
 If there is more than one, you’ll need to change it every month.